 Following receipt of a grant from Heritage Lottery Fund and with the support of Stoke on Trent City Council and others, our project, ‘Spode Works Visitor Centre’ opened in late 2012 in one of the historic buildings on the Church Street site.
-Subject to continued funding, it is intended that it will remain open to the public at least until the end of 2014.
 Details are on the ‘Spode Works Visitor Centre’ page.

 The Trustees are continuing to work with a number of parties to establish a permanent home for the collection, hopefully in conserved historic buildings on the Spode Church Street site.